boost-ext/di/doc/tutorial.md

 Let's try again.
 Yay!
 It's compiling.

-But what about values? `renderer` requires `device`, which, by default, was zero initialized.
+But what about values? `renderer` requires `device`, which, by default, was value initialized.

 ```cpp
 struct renderer {